MatthiasHertel80/cmsis-mlek-examples/Alif/AppKit_D3/MLEK_AV_DualCore/README.md

-It is compliant to the Cortex Microcontroller Software Interface Standard (CMSIS) and uses the CMSIS-RTOS2 API interface for RTOS functionality.
-The CMSIS-RTOS2 API is available with various real-time operating systems, for example RTX5 or FreeRTOS.
+# Dual-Core Example for Alif Semiconductor AppKit E7/D3

 ## JLink

 When using the JLink debug adapter ensure that JLink version 8.44 or higher is installed.
+The JTAG/SWO clock speed is configured to 5MHz, as the default 'auto' setting may have communication issues.
+This is already configured in the `.vscode\launch.json` file.

 ## SETOOLS

-Before using examples on the board it is required to program the ATOC of the device using the Alif SETOOLS.
+Before using this example on the AppKit E7 board it is required to program the ATOC of the device using the Alif SETOOLS.

 Refer to the section [Usage](https://www.keil.arm.com/packs/ensemble-alifsemiconductor)